 - Request: Request your proposed solution to the conflict in a respectful way.

 Separate the person from the problem.

 - Recognizing your negative feelings are due to a specific situation or behavior, not the person as a whole.

 - Reflect on outside considerations which may have impacted the conflict and your feelings.

 - When we’re upset, it can be easy to bring up every past conflict with the person.

 - Think about the ways you can resolve the conflict and improve together to ensure you don’t have a repetitive occurrence.

 Summer time is a great opportunity to relax and recharge.
 As a student organization officer, summer break can be the perfect time to get a head start on planning for the upcoming semester and year.
 Planning can ensure your organization is on the right path to having a successful semester and year, as well as take some of the planning and behind the scenes work off your plate when school starts back.
-Now more than ever, planning will help ensure that your organization is prepared for the fall semester when we return to campus.
+With the fall quickly approaching, planning will help ensure that your organization is prepared when we return to campus.